-- Clinical care activities relating to clinical procedures and activities. - Clinical organisation activities relating to management, coordination and administration of clinical activities (including practice systems and risk management processes). - Practice administration providing administrative support to the practice as a business. - Integration developing effective communication channels within the practice and between the practice and external bodies and individuals.
+- Clinical care activities relating to clinical procedures and activities. - Clinical organisation activities relating to management, coordination and administration of clinical activities (including practice systems and risk management processes). - Practice administration providing administrative support to the practice as a business. - Integration assisting the practice to develop effective communication channels within the practice and between the practice and external bodies and individuals, including the integration of digital health technologies.